 - Restart these two services and set the Startup types to Automatic through the same method 4) & 5):

 Multimedia Class Scheduler

 If it does, congratulations!
-But if it doesn’t, don’t be frustrated, go on to follow the Solution 2.
+But if it doesn’t, don’t be frustrated, go on to the second solution.

 This problem could also be caused by the old or incorrect audio driver on your Windows 10.
 You can update your audio driver manually or, if you’re not confident playing around with drivers, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 - Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.